muellerc/lambda-on-java-workshop/workshop/content/set-up/_index.md

 ### 5. Configure your AWS Cloud9 development environment

 In your AWS Cloud9 IDE, you can close the welcome tab.
 In the left environment navigation window, you can see the project **lambda-on-java-workshop** we have already checked out for you from Github.
 This project also contains a shell script to update the OS and to install additional tools like GraalVM, Scala and Gatling.
-Run the following command in the **bash** window (at the bottom of the AWS Cloud9 IDE):
+Run the following command in the bash window at the bottom of the AWS Cloud9 IDE:

 {{< highlight bash >}}
 chmod +x ~/environment/lambda-on-java-workshop/labs/set-up/configureCloud9.sh